pkgforge-dev/UnleashedRecomp-AppImage/README.md

 # ⚠️ WARNING ⚠️

-This repo uses the same binary used for the [AUR package](https://aur.archlinux.org/packages/unleashedrecomp-bin), **unfortunately because compilation needs binaries from the xbox360 which cannot be distributed, there is no transparency on how the binary was built at all**
+This repo uses the [AUR package](https://aur.archlinux.org/packages/unleashedrecomp-bin) to get the unleashedrecomp binary, **unfortunately because compilation needs binaries from the xbox360 which cannot be distributed, there is no transparency on how the binary was built at all**

-If you wish to still use this, it is strongly suggested that you sandbox this with [aisap](https://github.com/mgord9518/aisap)
+If you wish to still use this, it is strongly suggested that you sandbox this with [sas](https://github.com/Samueru-sama/simple-appimage-sandbox)

 * [Latest Stable Release](https://github.com/pkgforge-dev/UnleashedRecomp-AppImage/releases/latest)